 8. Take Your Time

 Those who come to Machu Picchu just for several hours will not even begin to graze the site’s best bits because of its massive size.
 Plan at least four to five hours to truly get a grip and experience the most out of this great wonder.
 The highlights will take approximately three hours to cover and if you are still up for it, take one of the shorter hikes to get a different view and perspective of the main site.
+You can also opt to continue climbing upward to Huayna Picchu.
 Machu Picchu opens at 6am and closes at 5pm.
 Stay overnight at Aguas Calientes (Machupicchu) to cut down on travel time.

 9. Vacation Spot